Can a Contract to Do Something Illegal Be Enforced?

 It is possible that each case should depend upon its own facts, and upon a balancing by the Court of the public interest on the one hand and of the private injustice on the other.

-Accordingly, where a contract is illegal and therefore unenforceable within 'breach of contract' litigation, there may remain an opportunity to obtain remedies from the court by bringing legal action as something other than 'breach of contract'.
+Accordingly, where a contract is illegal and therefore unenforceable within breach of contract litigation, there may remain an opportunity to obtain remedies from the court by bringing legal action as something other than breach of contract such as negligence allegations.